xBartosh/ynab-importer/README.md

 ### How to add a new converter
 1. Create a new converter in `src/service/converters` directory.
-2. Add a new converter in `src/service/TransactionConverter.ts` file.
+2. Add the new converter in `src/service/TransactionConverter.ts` file.